eisgroup/ui-render/docs/overview.md

     ├ selectors.js  # app state queries (similar to database query) ├ utils.js  # helper functions
 ```
-There is a boilerplate template you can use when creating new modules at `src/web/modules/_template`.
+There is a boilerplate [_template](../repos/core/src/_template) you can use when creating new modules.

 For example, the `api` module is solely responsible for performing network requests to the backend REST API.
 This module handles all HTTP fetch requests, as well as timeout and error handling.
 It’s also responsible for storing and requesting new authentication token when expired, as well as the login and the logout flow of the application.
 What the `api` module does not do is defining the different endpoints of the backend API, it just knows how to fetch them when URLs are provided, because these data are project specific.